svideloc/cs109b-final-project/README.md

-# cs109b-final-project
+### Diff Privacy - Predicting Insured/Uninsured In Massachusetts

-Differential Privacy - Census Data (CSCI 109B Final Project)
+Please see the notebook `DiffPrivacy.ipynb` for the Final Report - This was a group project for the Final Project in CSCI109B.